Algoma Public Health

 - Avoid distractions like TV, toys and phone calls.
 This will help you and your baby focus on eating and help prevent choking.

-- Include baby at family mealtimes which is time to role model healthy eating behaviours.
+- Include baby at family mealtimes which is a time to role model healthy eating behaviours.
 Mealtimes are more than just about eating.
 They are a time to get together with family, build strong relationships and create lifelong memories.

 How much should my baby eat?